spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 In the same directory, double-click **GenerateProjectFiles.bat**.

 ### Step 5: Clone and install the plugin
 You need to clone the SpatialOS GDK plugin and install it in the UE fork and Example Project directory.
 You can follow either auto-install or manual-install, we recommend the auto-install.

-> **Tip:** Use auto-install as this makes setting up the Example Project and Starter Template quicker.
-You will be able to follow tutorials based on the Example Project more quickly.
-If you follow manual-install, you will need to take extra steps to set up the Example Project or Starer Template and follow tutorials.
+This method will reduce the number of manual steps you have to do to get set up, and will install up the GDK as an Engine plugin rather than a Project plugin.
+This means you won't have to clone the GDK for each new project you set up.

 * **Auto-install** (Recommended) </br>
-To do this:</br>
 Still in File Explorer, in the root directory of your clone of the SpatialOS Unreal Engine fork, double-click **InstallGDK.bat**. </br>
 This process opens a command line window and runs some scripts - it can take a long time to complete.
 The command line window closes when the process has finished.

 <%(#Expandable title="What does `InstallGDK.bat` do?")%>
 The script automatically opens a command line window and performs the following:

-	* Clones the UnrealGDK into your EU fork's `Plugins` directory.
+* Clones the UnrealGDK into your EU fork's `Plugins` directory
-	* Clones the [Example Project (`UnrealGDKExampleProject`)](https://github.com/spatialos/UnrealGDKExampleProject) into your Engine's `Samples` directory.
+* Clones the Example Project into your Engine's `Samples` directory.
-	* Runs the GDK `Setup.bat` script to install the plugin into the cloned `UnrealGDKExampleProject` directory.
+* Sets up the GDK for use with the Example Project by running `Setup.bat`
 * Generates Visual Studio solution files for the `UnrealGDKExampleProject`.<br/>
 <%(/Expandable)%>

 * **Manual-install**</br>